 Wellspring Ranch bills itself as a luxury B&B, but it offers a number of glamping options just a short distance from the coast and Cayucos State Beach.
 Here accommodations include lodging in an Airstream, high-end yurts or a 4,000-square-foot private straw-bale home.
 All are fully furnished and include fresh linens, memory foam beds and cozy fireplaces.
 Guests can also enjoy a wealth of activities, including organized hikes or head out on the hiking and biking trails on your own, yoga lessons with indoor and outdoor yoga facilities, picturesque picnic spots, massage, soaking in the hot tubs and even painting, with supplies available for novice artists.

-This upscale campground near the beautiful beach town of Pescadero, famous for its elephant seals that inhabit Ano Nuevo State Park, comes with its own day spa.
+Costanoa Lodge is an upscale campground near the beautiful beach town of Pescadero, famous for its elephant seals that inhabit Ano Nuevo State Park, comes with its own day spa.
 An eco-adventure resort, it hosts safari-style tents with four-poster beds as well as cabins and lodge rooms.
-The property includes Costanoa’s Cascade Bar and Grill which serves seasonal, locally sourced fare.
+The property includes Costanoa’s Cascade Bar and Grill which serves seasonal, locally-sourced fare.
 Instead of hot dogs on the fire, you’ll get items like prawns and scallops with a balsamic beurre blanc here.

 Safari West is a wildlife preserve that’s home to 900 animals, including zebras, giraffes, gazelles and wildebeests among other savanna creatures – and it’s available for overnight stays, allowing guests an African safari experience right in California.
 Join the safari tour during the day and then stay the night in a comfy canvas safari tent that was imported straight from Africa.
 You’ll be able to fall asleep to the sounds of wildlife in the distance for an experience you won’t soon forget.